Jtroncho/TFG_Unity_App/README.md

-# APRIA - BACHELLOR'S PROJECT -
+# APRIA - BACHELOR'S PROJECT -

 This project is a work in progress that started as a bachellors final project.